Cray-HPE/docs-csm/003-CSM-USB-LIVECD.md

    You can disconnect from the IPMI console by using the "~.", that is, the tilde character followed by a period character.

-   Login via SSH to the node as root.
+   Login via `ssh` to the node as root.

    ```bash
    external# ssh root@${SYSTEM_NAME}-ncn-m001